Not as bad as the cover art

 Let’s start at the end.
-On the inner sleeve, the band is boldly saying: “Stetsasonic is the one and only Hip Hop Band and the future of soul music.”
-In 1991, the West Coast was already doing its thing and the direction Hip Hop was taking surely didn’t move closer to Soul.
+On the inner sleeve, the band boldly states: “Stetsasonic is the one and only Hip Hop Band and the future of Soul music.”
+In 1991, the West Coast was already doing its thing and the direction Hip Hop was taking surely didn’t move it closer to Soul.
 It was much more turning towards guns and gangsters.
-So you might say that this statement wasn’t just bold, it was also pretty much out of touch with reality.
-It is definitely based on the courage that two successful albums will create, and indeed Stetsasonic was a band where other acts weren’t much more than a turntable and a few microphones.
+So you might say that this statement wasn’t just bold, it wasn’t necessarily reflecting reality.
+It’s a claim that was based on the courage built on the foundation of two successful albums.
+And of course the indisputable fact that Stetsasonic was indeed a band where other acts weren’t much more than a turntable and a few microphones.

 Still.
 What they said about the future – it didn’t work out.
 This was their last album.
-We don’t know whether the blood and the sweat were followed by tears or not, in the years after Stetsa, Hip Hop rapidly ran away from its Soul and Funk roots, like a renegade son that didn’t feel like having any roots at all, doing his own thing.
-For a pretty long time this just might have been the last album that paid tribute to Otis Redding, Sam Cooke, George Clinton and a few other legends.
+We don’t know whether the blood and the sweat were followed by tears or not, in the following years, Hip Hop rapidly ran away from its Soul and Funk roots, like a renegade son that didn’t feel like having any roots at all, doing his own thing.
+For a pretty long time this just might have been the last album that paid tribute to legends like Otis Redding, Sam Cooke and George Clinton.

-Once you have gotten over this artistic derailment (!) – which is not really that hard considering that lots of hop hop albums displayed questionable taste in choosing cover art – the disappointments are at least not as extreme.
-Stetsasonic really is a band and that does qualify for a certain amount of respect.
-Real drummers instead of samplers and drum machines – we do sympathize.
+Once you have gotten over this artistic derailment (!) – which is not really that hard considering that lots of Hip Hop albums displayed questionable taste in choosing cover art – the disappointments are at least not as extreme.
+Stetsasonic does deserve a certain amount of respect, and of course they haven’t un-learned everything.
+Real drummers instead of samplers and drum machines – we sympathize.

 But just in case we haven’t noticed yet, the album opens with an instrumental called “Hip Hop Band”.
 We got the message, and as an opener it’s okay.
 Then we get “No B.S.
 Allowed” and in a sort of reverse way, this track is kind of a sign of the times.
 B.S. is almost cute.
 I mean, really… Afraid of putting the word bullshit in your mouth?
 Come on.
 Over on the other side of the continent they were already barking an angry “Fuck The Police” into the microphones.
-Not that this kind of message is representing a role model in any way, but N.W.A. were directly pointing at severe problems the black community were having with law enforcement and Stetsa were still doing the old school routines.
+Not that N.W.A. should be seen as role models, but they were directly pointing at severe problems the black community were having with law enforcement while Stetsa were still going through old school routines.

-It remains questionable whether it was really necessary to put eleven tracks on this long-player, and the CD version even had seventeen.
-The only effect is that it gets long and longer and you increasingly wonder why.
-It’s almost proof of this kind of overkill that the track listing isn’t correct.
-The sleeve says that the first track on side two is “I Like To Party” while the vinyl claims that it’s called “So Let The Fun Begin”.
+By halftime you already question whether it was helpful to put eleven tracks on this long-player, and the CD version had seventeen.
+What happens is that the album gets long and longer and you increasingly wonder why.
+With all that material it’s almost fitting that the track listing isn’t correct.
+The sleeve says that the first title on side two is “I Like To Party” while the vinyl claims that it’s called “So Let The Fun Begin”.
 And what do they keep singing?
 “I Like To Party”.
 Oh well.
-As expected, it’s a funky party jam with a bunch of well known samples and not enough drive to let us want to party.
+As expected, it’s a funky party jam with a bunch of well known samples and not enough drive to make us want to party.

 It’s not like the guys are lacking talent, and they do try hard.
 But they seem to have fallen out of time.
 Even in 1991, a contribution to the battle of the boroughs like “Go Brooklyn 3” felt outdated – these battles had long been replaced by the ones between East- and West Coast.
 Credit where credit is due though, at least for commendable use of P-Funk samples and a pretty good song title on “Don’t Let Your Mouth Write A Check That Your Ass Can’t Cash”.
-Not sure if that ass is moving yet, though.
+What was the check their mouth wrote on the cover?
+The future of Soul music?
+Hm.

 Surprise, surprise: towards the end, the B.S is followed by some M.F. and they even say it.
 Motherfucker!
 The audacity even creates a little more flow than in most tracks of the album, even if what they are doing here had been done before and on a higher level by folks like Eric B. & Rakim.